 However, when he touched upon familial drama, he used dialogue a bit too bluntly.
 If characters are going to progress the story through conversation, it has to be done in context, otherwise it can come across as being forced.
 Furthermore, Guillory's dialogue was a bit clunky at times, but that can be expected from any new writer.

 The parts of the story that Guillory did well, he did really well.
 The action felt like it made sense in this world, and the ending introduced a mystery that I look forward to delving into further.

 The Verdict: Get the Trade

 Farmhand is off to a promising start.
-The art is something to marvel and the story is worth continuing; the book just struggles with some of the subtleties that separate a good comic from a great one.
-Thankfully, most of my problems with Farmhand can be chalked up as growing pains and I look forward to see if/how the creative team matures along with the story.
+The art is something to marvel, and the story is worth continuing; the book just struggles with some of the subtleties that separate a good comic from a great one.
+Thankfully, most of my problems with Farmhand can be chalked up as growing pains, and I look forward to seeing if/how the creative team matures along with the story.

 How 'bout you?